 Sales and Marketing: Fuel for the Revenue Funnel

 As marketing organizations grapple with revenue-accountability and as organizations develop their growth and investment plans, alignment between marketing and sales partners becomes vital.
-Numerous studies have shown the positive impact of marketing and sales alignment — from higher customer retention rates to higher sales win rates, to closing bigger deals.
+To transform prospects into diligent consumers takes quite the streamlined marketing and sales funnel.
+Indeed, numerous studies have shown the positive impact of marketing and sales alignment — from higher customer retention rates to higher sales win rates, to closing bigger deals.
 Aberdeen has found companies with strong marketing and sales alignment achieve a 20% annual growth rate.

 Alas, only 8% of companies attest to having strong alignment between their marketing and sales organizations — proving marketing and sales alignment is easier said than done.